 SoCal is a Hip-Laid Back megalopolis, and we had already visited Disneyland.
 Ft.
 McArthur was a beautiful and historical post, named after one of our most famous generals.
 It was a great assignment.

 I was working in the HQ building on the second floor in the Awards and Decoration section one day in Mid-1968 when I heard raised voices from downstairs, a slight commotion.
 Someone was yelling, “Where the fuck’s personnel?”

 It was a young man in civilian clothes, a bit scruffy with an attitude, standing near the Sergeant Major’s office.
 With no authority over someone he didn’t know to be in the military, and not in uniform, the senior NCO was in no position to dress him down, but he was doing so anyway.
 The man had walked into the HQ of an active army post using profanity after all; what gives?

 Turns out — I kid you not — he was looking for the personnel office, so he could pick up his Medal Of Honor!
 We were astonished when we found out he was not joking.

-I talked with the former soldier briefly, while the Sergeant Major, both hands covering his face, was hyperventilating.
+While the Sergeant Major hyperventilated, I began chatting with the former soldier.
 He wanted no ceremony, no publicity.
 I asked him if he had considered staying in the Army, as the Medal Of Honor (MOH) would surely be a boon to his career.
-“Fuck no, are you dinky dau?” he snapped, “I’m hanging drywall, making five-dollars an hour.”
+“Fuck no, are you dinky dau?” he snapped, “I’m hanging drywall, making five-dollars an hour.”*